3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Conclusion

 \section{Conclusion}

 We present a method for achieving strong noise reduction during phase retrieval of multi-material objects, without creating over-blurring along material boundaries with high-Z materials.
-By using simple thresholding techniques for material isolation in CT, the method is computationally efficient with run-times in the order of minutes when both input and output Fourier transform arrays are smaller than the system RAM.
-A rabbit kitten brain CT was used to demonstrate the method's computational process and ability to improve image quality in complex, biological samples.
-SNR values increased from 1.123 in the phase contrast images to 888.2 using 3DMPR, an increase of 6.9 times over the two-material phase retrieval algorithm, whilst preserving the same boundary definition between the high and low-Z materials.
-Conversely, when SNR gain was maintained in a separate, well-characterised dataset, edge resolution across the high-Z boundary fell to \unit{108\pm2}{\micro\meter} using the approach in \eqref{equation: beltran}, compared to \unit{54\pm1}{\micro\meter} with the new approach.
-This method will allow strong SNR-boosting phase retrieval to be applied to a wider range of multi-material objects.
+By using simple thresholding techniques for material isolation in CT, the method is computationally efficient and compatible with polychromatic reconstructions.
+A rabbit kitten brain CT was used to demonstrate the algorithm and its ability to improve image quality in complex biological samples.
+SNR values increased from $1.08\pm0.02$ in the phase contrast images to $252\pm6$ using 3DMPR, an increase of 6.8 times over the two-material phase retrieval algorithm, whilst preserving the same boundary definition between the high and low-Z materials.
+Conversely, when applied to a separate, well-characterised dataset, edge resolution across the high-Z boundary was markedly improved from \unit{108\pm2}{\micro\meter} using the approach in Eq. \ref{equation: paganin} to \unit{54\pm1}{\micro\meter} with the new approach.
+This method will allow strong SNR-boosting phase retrieval to be applied to a wider range of multi-material, including those with three or more material interfaces.